Azure IoT Edge security manager

-Two kinds of execution environments exist to utilize hardware root of trust:
+Two kinds of execution environments exist to use hardware root of trust:

-- The standard or rich execution environment (REE) that rely on the use of secure elements to protect sensitive information.
+- The standard or rich execution environment (REE) that relies on the use of secure elements to protect sensitive information.

-- The trusted execution environment (TEE) that rely on the use of secure enclave technology to protect sensitive information and offer protection to software execution.
+- The trusted execution environment (TEE) that relies on the use of secure enclave technology to protect sensitive information and offer protection to software execution.

-For devices using secure enclaves as hardware root of trust, sensitive logic within IoT Edge security daemon is expected to reside within the enclave.
-Non-sensitive portions of the security daemon can reside outside of the TEE.
-In any case, it is expected of original design manufacturers (ODM) and original equipment manufacturers (OEM) to extend trust from their HSM to measure and defend the integrity of the IoT Edge security daemon at boot and runtime.
+For devices using secure enclaves as hardware root of trust, sensitive logic within IoT Edge security daemon should be inside the enclave.
+Non-sensitive portions of the security daemon can be outside of the TEE.
+In any case, original design manufacturers (ODM) and original equipment manufacturers (OEM) should extend trust from their HSM to measure and defend the integrity of the IoT Edge security daemon at boot and runtime.

 Minimize bloat and churn

 Another core principle for the IoT Edge security daemon is to minimize churn.
 For the highest level of trust, the IoT Edge security daemon can tightly couple with the device hardware root of trust and operate as native code.
-It is common for these types of realizations to update the daemon software through the hardware root of trust's secure update paths (as opposed to OS provided update mechanisms), which can be challenging depending on specific hardware and deployment scenario.
-While security renewal is strong recommendation for IoT devices, it stands to reason that excessive update requirements or large update payloads can expand the threat surface in many ways.
+It's common for these types of realizations to update the daemon software through the hardware root of trust's secure update paths (as opposed to OS provided update mechanisms), which can be challenging in some scenarios.
+While security renewal is recommended for IoT devices, excessive update requirements or large update payloads can expand the threat surface in many ways.
 Examples include skipping of updates to maximize operational availability or root of trust hardware too constrained to process large update payloads.
-As such, the design of IoT Edge security daemon is concise to keep the footprint and hence the trusted computing base small and to minimize update requirements.
+As such, the design of IoT Edge security daemon is concise to keep the footprint and trusted computing base small and to minimize update requirements.

 Architecture of IoT Edge security daemon

-The IoT Edge security daemon is architected to take advantage of any available hardware root of trust technology for security hardening.
-It also allows for split-world operation between a Standard/Rich Execution Environment (REE) and a Trusted Execution Environment (TEE) when hardware technologies offer trusted execution environments.
-Role-specific interfaces enable the interplay of major components of IoT Edge to assure the integrity of the IoT Edge device and its operations.
+The IoT Edge security daemon takes advantage of any available hardware root of trust technology for security hardening.
+It also allows for split-world operation between a standard/rich execution environment (REE) and a trusted execution environment (TEE) when hardware technologies offer trusted execution environments.
+Role-specific interfaces enable the major components of IoT Edge to assure the integrity of the IoT Edge device and its operations.

-The cloud interface allows IoT Edge security daemon to access cloud services such as cloud compliments to device security like security renewal.
-For example, IoT Edge security daemon currently uses this interface to access the Azure IoT Hub Device Provisioning Service (DPS) for device identity lifecycle management.
+The cloud interface allows the IoT Edge security daemon to access cloud services such as cloud compliments to device security like security renewal.
+For example, the IoT Edge security daemon currently uses this interface to access the Azure IoT Hub Device Provisioning Service for device identity lifecycle management.

-IoT Edge security daemon offers a management API, which is called by the IoT Edge agent when creating/starting/stopping/removing an edge module.
-The IoT Edge security daemon stores “registrations” for all active modules.
+IoT Edge security daemon offers a management API, which is called by the IoT Edge agent when creating/starting/stopping/removing an IoT Edge module.
+The security daemon stores “registrations” for all active modules.
 These registrations map a module’s identity to some properties of the module.
-A few examples for these properties are the process identifier (pid) of the process running in the container or the hash of the docker container’s contents.
+For examples, these module properties include the process identifier (pid) of the process running in the container and the hash of the docker container’s contents.

-These properties are used by the workload API (described below) to attest that the caller is authorized to perform an action.
+These properties are used by the workload API (described below) to verify that the caller is authorized for an action.

-The Management API is a privileged API, callable only from the IoT Edge agent.
-Since the IoT Edge security daemon bootstraps and starts the IoT Edge agent, it can create an implicit registration for the IoT Edge agent, after it has attested that the IoT Edge agent has not been tampered with.
-The same attestation process that the workload API uses is used to restrict access to the management API to only the IoT Edge agent.
+The management API is a privileged API, callable only from the IoT Edge agent.
+Since the IoT Edge security daemon bootstraps and starts the IoT Edge agent, it verifies that the IoT Edge agent hasn't been tampered with, then it can create an implicit registration for the IoT Edge agent.
+The same attestation process that the workload API uses also restricts access to the management API to only the IoT Edge agent.

-The workload API is an IoT Edge security daemon API accessible to all modules, including IoT Edge agent.
-It provides proof of identity, either an HSM rooted signed token or X509 certificate, and corresponding trust bundle to a module.
+The workload API is accessible to all modules.
+It provides proof of identity, either as an HSM rooted signed token or an X509 certificate, and the corresponding trust bundle to a module.
 The trust bundle contains CA certificates for all the other servers that the modules should trust.